pagkly/Zed/Investopedia3/Forming a Limited Partnership What You Should Know.md

 Forming a Limited Partnership: What You Should Know
 ## What Is a Limited Partnership (LP)?

-A limited partnership (LP)—not to be confused with a [limited liability partnership (LLP)](https://www.investopedia.com/articles/investing/090214/limited-liability-partnership-llp-basics.asp)—is a partnership made up of two or more partners.
+A limited partnership (LP)—not to be confused with a [[limited liability partnership (LLP)]](https://www.investopedia.com/articles/investing/090214/limited-liability-partnership-llp-basics.asp)—is a partnership made up of two or more partners.
 The general partner oversees and runs the business while limited partners do not partake in managing the business.
 However, the general partner has unlimited liability for the debt, and any limited partners have limited liability up to the amount of their investment.

 ### Key Takeaways